Highsun/ShangZheng50-stock_cluster/README.md

 All results have been rerun and uploaded to the master branch.

+### 2024.11.26
+**master** version: 2.1.0

+We did a lot of experiments on the results of the grid point method, and finally got 6 groups of effective parameter settings and shared them with you.

 ---

+Thanks to all the participants, including Maxcence, for their contributions to this project.

 Any questions or intention to cooperate, please contact me by email: highsun910@gmail.com